officialdarnyc/Nautilus-DevOps/Week2/create-3grps-15users.md

 ```
 sudo ./users-script.sh
 ```
-By checking the `/etc/passwd` file, I was able to confirm all the users got created.
+By checking the `/etc/passwd` directory, I was able to confirm all the users got created.

 ```
 cut -d: -f1 /etc/passwd